slicervm/docs.slicervm.com/docs/reference/troubleshooting.md

    - "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC3..."
 ```

+You may also be able to disable IPv6 on your host instead of the microVM for an easier, less involved fix.

 ## The problem may be fixed by upgrading Slicer

 You can upgrade the Slicer binary by running the instructions at the end of the [installation page](/getting-started/install).